 Unfortunately, what many people don’t understand is that most spinal conditions, even those that are symptomatic, don’t need to be treated with surgery right off the bat.
 On the contrary, major procedures, like spinal fusions, should be the last resort for people who aren’t finding any relief from conservative treatments like physical therapy, epidural injections, massages, exercise or rest.

-Nevertheless, physicians receive more insurance money by performing a surgery than they do for referring a patient to an outside, conservative treatment specialist.
-So, many encourage surgery as soon as the diagnosis is given.
+Nevertheless, physicians are often financially incentivized to perform surgery as opposed to referring a patient to an outside, conservative treatment specialist.5 So, many encourage surgery as soon as the diagnosis is given.

 This isn’t to say that all spinal surgeons who recommend surgery are simply after your wallet and don’t really care about your outcomes; most are probably well-intentioned, but simply misinformed at the impact of surgery and the viability of more conservative treatments.